-Explore a self-guided trail of caves/caverns/crevasses carved millions of years ago by glacial ice.
+Explore a self-guided trail of caves, caverns and crevasses carved millions of years ago by glacial ice.

 Venture over the 420ft.
 Suspension Footbridge offering spectacular views of Georgian Bay.